 Another totally adorable type of Sheltie talk happens late at night when our boys are playing a lazy game together.

-The game involves lying on the bed and trying to gnaw each other, while making ridiculously cute noises which they think sound fearsome and beastly, but has us rolling with laughter.
+The game involves lying on the bed and trying to gnaw each other, while making ridiculously cute noises which they think sound fearsome and beastly, but has us howling with laughter.

-I have tried to catch this on camera in stealth mode so many times but they always catch onto me and stop the growly noises.
+I've tried to catch this on camera in stealth mode many times but they always catch onto me and stop the growly noises.
 I guess this is one Sheltie talk reserved for live performances only.

 There is a good reason why these sweet little dogs decide to break into song for us.
 They do it to convey emotions.